Halmstads BK: Match programmes and newspaper

 In 2006 all Swedish clubs in Allsvenskan was given an offer from Aftonbladet to print their match programmes, aside from AIK, Djurgårdens IF and Hammarby IF, who signed a deal with newspaper competitor Expressen.
 Halmstads BK rejected the offer and chose to print their own match program, making them the only club in the top league with their own match programme at the time.

 The club also print a minor newspaper known as Tidningen HBK (eng: Newspaper HBK), which contains interviews with players, fans and other people connected to the club.
 It comes out as a supplement to the local newspaper Hallandsposten.
 It is also available to download on the club's homepage.

 In popular culture

-Swedish comedians Hans Alfredson and Tage Danielsson, also known as Hasse och Tage, made a skit about former HBK manager Roy Hodgson when Halmstads BK won Allsvenskan in 1976, known as Fotbollstränare Bob Lindeman (Eng: Football manager Bob Lindeman).
+Swedish comedians Hans Alfredson and Tage Danielsson, also known as Hasse och Tage, made a skit about English football manager Bob Houghton, though some consider it to be about former HBK manager Roy Hodgson when Halmstads BK won Allsvenskan in 1976, known as Fotbollstränare Bob Lindeman (Eng: Football manager Bob Lindeman).